infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * Supervision at home could include ensuring that children are encouraged to do home/schoolwork, observe personal hygiene, and that parents/guardians work hand in hand with teachers to ensure that OVC attend school regularly as these were major negative challenges reported to be influencing the education for OVC

 ## School disruption and absenteeism
+According to a paper on educational experiences if careleavers from Ghana's residential care systems[^3],
 - The impact of the school disruption often caused by placement changes is another theme addressed in several studies.
 This is a contested topic, with some research showing multiple school changes contribute to poor educational outcomes, and other studies showing they have negligible impact.
 - Lima et al. (2018) found that **young people in care with more than five placements** were more likely to have poorer educational outcomes than those with fewer than five placements
 - Research focusing on the opinions and views of children and young people indicates that school changes are an issue for them because it disrupts relationships with their peers and teachers and influences both their experience and engagement of school.
 Chronic disengagement is a key factor in absenteeism, which is another issue raised in some studies